 Corey Poindexter-Ramirez (2013) is teaching AP English at the Colegio Bilingüe New Horizons in Santo Domingo, Dominican Republic.

 Curt Prendergast (2011) is a reporter for the Arizona Daily Star.

-Catherine J. Rosenberg (2015) received both the Outstanding Graduate Student Award and Excellence in Science Journalism Award.
+Catherine J. Rosenberg (2015) received both the Outstanding Graduate Student and Excellence in Science Journalism awards.
 She graduated Kappa Tau Alpha.
 She is a freelance writer and videographer based in Tucson.

 Gwyneth Shaw (2010) reports on nanotechnology.
 She also teaches journalism and non-fiction writing at the University of Pennsylvania.

 Diana Sokolova (2012) is a doctoral candidate in mass communication and media studies at Indiana University.
 Her dissertation is titled “Comparing two media realities: Cross-outlet framing analysis of the Russian alternative and traditional state control media prior to the 2016 Duma election.”

 Susan Swanberg (2014), who received the Outstanding Graduate Student Award, is an assistant professor at the University of Arizona School of Journalism.
 She teaches courses in science journalism, environmental journalism, media law, and news writing.